astroidmail/astroid/README.md

   The main inspiration for astroid is the [sup] mail user agent. [sup] provided inspiration for [notmuch] which separates the mail index from the user interface. astroid is a therefore a graphical front-end for [notmuch] with a [gmime] based message parser.
-Some inspiration for the user interface has been gathered from the [Geary] mail client.
+Some parts of the user interface and layout has been copied or inspired by the [Geary] mail client.

 ## licence

-MIT
+  GNU GPL V3 or later.

 [sup]: http://supmua.org
 [notmuch]: http://notmuchmail.org/